 “It’s like holding a child’s hand when you cross the road,” he explains.
 “You don’t want them to slip out of your hand, but you don’t want to hurt them.”

 Davies says to think, ‘firm hands, loose wrists.’

 “Your hands are gripping the club, and you’re swinging between 70 and 90mph.
 You don’t want the club to be moving around.
 At the same time, you don’t want unwanted tension that goes into your arms and stops your arms flowing properly.”

 It’s also important to keep the pressure consistent.
 “If you swing the golf club thinking five or six, you’re not looking for it to increase or decrease.
 A decrease is just as bad as increasing.”

-At Golf Care, we cover your clubs, bags and accessories against loss, theft, and damage.
+At Golf Care, we arrange cover to protect your clubs, bags and accessories against loss, theft, and damage.
 This way, you can play golf without constantly worrying about your equipment.

-You can find out more about our insurance by clicking the link above, or get an instant online quote by clicking on the banner below.
+You can find out more about how we can help here or get an instant online quote by clicking on the banner below.